World Series of Football (1902–03): Outcome

 The tournament was scheduled to last three nights starting on December 29 and ending on New Year's Eve.
 O'Rourke scheduled his tournament by considering the expected strengths of the teams.
 On opening night he scheduled the "New York" team against Syracuse.
 By defeating Syracuse the "New York" team, O'Rouke hoped, would defeat the team that would probably bring the fewest fans into the Garden.
 Then on the second night the Knickerbockers and Warlow would play to determine which team would be beaten by the "New York" team in the series third game.
 O'Rourke anticipated this game as having the best attendance of the tournament.
 Finally the fourth game, by holding out the Orange Athletic Club until the end, he predicted a New York versus New Jersey match-up in which New Jersey would lose a close game to one of the three New York teams.

 However, O'Rourke did not realize how seriously the Syracuse team would take the tournament.
-Prior to the start of the series Syracuse signed three running backs from Watertown, along with Bemus and Hawley Pierce from the Carlisle Indian School and Bill Warner and his brother Glenn.
+Prior to the start of the series Syracuse signed three backs from Watertown (Phil Draper, Bill Bottger, and Harry Mason), along with Bemus and Hawley Pierce from the Carlisle Indian School and Bill Warner and his brother Glenn.
 The team was put together by Frank "Buck" O'Neill who conducted daily practices in preparation for the series.
+It would play under the name "All-Syracuse".

-Syracuse defeated "New York" in what has been called the first indoor pro football game.
+All-Syracuse defeated "New York" in what has been called the first indoor pro football game.
 The final score of the game was recorded as 6–0, but in reality it was 5–0 since touchdowns only counted for five points in 1902 and Pop Warner missed the extra point.
 Warner later suffered a head injury and was replaced by Blondy Wallace from the "New York" team later in the series.
 The Knickerbockers defeated Warlow the next night 11–6.
 Syracuse defeated the Knickerbockers 36–0 on New Year's Eve.
 The finale on New Year's night against Orange resulted in another 36–0 win, and the series championship, for Syracuse.